Wark on Tweed Castle: History

+Invasion by the Duke of Albany and repairs

 A Scottish army commanded by Regent Albany besieged Wark in November 1522, and Sir William Lisle defended the castle against the French assault troops, helped by bad weather.
 Advance warning of Albany's invasion plan was sent to the English commanders by the Prioress of Coldstream and the Prioress of Eccles.
 The weather was poor and it was thought that Scottish artillery could not be brought to the border.
 However, the Scottish guns were set up to batter Wark.
 After two days Albany's force of 2,000 men (mostly French) crossed the Tweed in boats.
 They penetrated the inner court but were repulsed by William Lisle's garrison.
 The Earl of Surrey wrote that newly built bulwarks of earth had made the Castle better able to withstand a siege.
 He found it hard to maintain a garrison, and wished the castle was in the sea so there could be no deserters.

 In September 1523 the Earl of Surrey, William Frankelyn, Chancellor of Durham, and Sir William Bulmer, Sheriff of Durham viewed the defences at Wark and Norham Castle.
 Surrey gave orders for new bulwarks and earthwork defences at Wark.
 He thought the inner ward could withstand a 10 day siege, but the outer ward could only be held for 2 days.
 He thought the keep at Wark was as strong as any he had seen, and stronger than the keep at Guînes.

 In June 1524 Cardinal Wolsey ordered repairs to the keep or donjon walls and lead for the roof was to be brought from Dunstanburgh Castle.
 George Lawson reported to Thomas Cromwell in March 1533 that the walls by the waterside had fallen.

+John Carr and Archangelo Arcano

 The Captain of Wark, John Carr, was captured at the battle of Haddon Rig in August 1542 and a number of men from the garrison, commanded by John Tempest, were lost or injured.
 During repairs in September 1542 carts carrying stone from Carham church to the castle were attacked by Scottish raiders.
+Over £1,800 was spent on the castle in 1543, but an Italian military engineer commented that Wark was still a "marvellous great ruin".

 In 1544, during the war of the Rough Wooing, John Carr, captain of Wark, complained that a length of curtain wall had fallen, near the river.
 In February 1545 an Italian military engineer Archangelo Arcano was sent to advise on repairs.
 He sent a plan to the Earl of Shrewsbury, noting particularly that the roofs were leaking.
 Lead could be brought from Kelso Abbey, which Arcano was also fortifying.
 The names of the garrison and the numbers of cannon were listed in March 1545.
 There was a saker and a broken falcon cannon on top of the donjon.
+Ralph Sadler reported on the border garrisons, writing that John Carr was "surely a good borderer", and "esper in these frontier wars".